starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 An fsync-enabled Kernel can help improve smoothness while shaders are being compiled in the game.
 Enable fsync in Lutris under Runner Options.

-## Swap
+## Zram & Swap

+Zram stores swap in RAM using on-the-fly compression which can improve game performance when memory utilization gets high.
-Depending on your system hardware, a larger swap file may be needed.
-For systems with 16gb RAM, we recommend at least a 16gb swap file.
-Less swap space may be needed for systems with 32gb or more of RAM.
+- For systems with 16GB RAM, we recommend all 16GB configured for zram with at least an 8GB swap file.
+- For systems with 32GB RAM or more, zram can be used in place of a swap file as long as there is at least a total of 40GB combined RAM + swap.

+See the [Arch Wiki](https://wiki.archlinux.org/title/Zram) for configuration instructions that should work for most distros.

+If you prefer not to use zram, swap files will need to be configured.
+We recommend configuring at least a combined 40GB RAM + swap:
+- For 16GB RAM: 24GB swap
+- For 32GB RAM: 16GB swap

+More swap should be configured if you intend to run a few background applications while playing the game.

 ## Steam Deck